crystalcommerce/Frontend-Standards/README.md

 - you can use a .sprite class to make this easier
 - use sprites for hover effects at all costs

-### <a name='javascript'>Javascript</a>

-*Work in progress*

-### <a name='perf'>Perfomance</a>

-- **HTTP Requests**: Minimize the amount of requests to the page by minifiying CSS & JS.
-You can have the server minify files with the use of config.yml
-- **non-blocking Javascript**: Make sure javascript is loaded at the bottom of the page and the page markup is rendered first.
-Javascript can block the page load causing a longer loading times.
 - **Google Fonts**: You can include multiple Google Web Fonts with one `<link>` tag.
 This limits the amount of requests to their server to 1. <sup>[Refrence](https://developers.google.com/fonts/docs/getting_started#Syntax)</sup>

     *Good*